Panmoni/yapbay-api/docs/notes.md

 31 lint problems

-are all event types detected by the event listener?
+are all event types detected by the event listener? and recorded with the proper type?

 ## Backend Monitoring Service